Join us for an adventure in flavor!

 • Herbs and spices – Italian seasoning, chili flakes, freshly cracked black pepper, salt

-Season chicken thighs with salt, pepper and chili flakes (the flakes are optional, but add a nice punch of flavor).
+First, I season the chicken thighs with salt, pepper, and chili flakes (the flakes are optional, but add a nice punch of flavor).

-Heat oil or butter in a skillet or cast iron pan and sear the chicken 5-6 minutes on one side, flip and sear for 3-4 minutes.
-Transfer the chicken thighs to the crockpot.
+Then, I heat up some oil or butter in a skillet or cast iron pan.
+Once it’s hot, I sear the chicken for about 5-6 minutes on one side until it gets a nice golden color, then flip and sear for another 3-4 minutes.
+After that, I transfer the seared chicken thighs into the crockpot.

 Seared chicken thighs in a crock pot.